Cervical Cancer – Screening, Treatment and Prevention in Kenya

 The good news is that cervical cancer can be easily detected in its precancerous state, and cervical cancer is known to be one of the only cancers which can be prevented before it develops using either/both vaccination and screening.
 Cervical cancer is known to take many years to advance from its precancerous phase, therefore early and regular screening as well as prevention(vaccination) is encouraged.

-It is advised that women seek regular screening through Visual Inspection with Acetic acid and Visual Inspection with Lugol’s iodine (VIA/VILI) or pap smear.
+It is advised that women seek regular cervical cancer screening through Visual Inspection with Acetic acid and Visual Inspection with Lugol’s iodine (VIA/VILI) or pap smear.
 They are available at Jacaranda Maternity for women over the age of 21 years.

 For pregnant women, cervical cancer screening can be done during the 1st trimester.